What is stamp duty for buy-to-let properties?

 Why do landlords pay more stamp duty?

-Landlords pay higher rates of stamp duty due to a policy aimed at discouraging speculative property investment and helping first-time buyers get on the property ladder.
+Landlords pay higher rates of stamp duty due to a policy aimed at discouraging speculative property investment with a buy-to-let mortgage and helping first-time buyers get on the property ladder.

-The previous Conservative Government introduced a higher stamp duty surcharge for additional properties, such as buy-to-let homes and second homes, to address these concerns.
+The previous Conservative Government introduced a higher stamp duty surcharge for additional properties, such as investment property and second homes, to address these concerns.
 The current Labour Government has continued the policy.

 The impact of this surcharge is substantial, potentially adding thousands of pounds to a property investor's initial costs.
 Landlords need to factor in stamp duty charges when working out the profitability of a particular property.